-The employee must report incidents of workplace discrimination, violence, harassment, threats or complaints to the Chief Operating Officer.
-Note that where the Chief Operating Officer forms part of the report, the employee should direct the report to the Chief Executive Officer throughout.
+The employee must report incidents of workplace discrimination, violence, harassment, threats or complaints to the Chief Operating Officer (or designated alternative).
+Note that where the Chief Operating Officer (or designated alternative) forms part of the report, the employee should direct the report to the Chief Executive Officer throughout.
 Similarly, if the Chief Executive Officer forms part of the report, the employee may direct to the report to the CAC Chair of the Board of Directors.